 The current nuclear market situation highlights how policy issues can have a tremendous impact on nuclear power and all sectors of the nuclear fuel cycle.
 The threat of western sanctions on Russia, Japan's policy regarding reactor restarts, nuclear power and nuclear tax policies in Western Europe, protracted negotiations between AREVA and the government of Niger, the U.S. DOE's uranium inventory disposition, and the ongoing sale of URENCO are just some of the key developments that have impacted the nuclear industry over the past year.

 UxC's Policy Watch serves as a detailed, accurate, and timely source of information on key policy issues that affect the global nuclear fuel markets.
-This online information source puts detailed information and analysis into a consulting package that is right at your fingertips.
+This online information source puts detailed information and analysis into a market research package that is right at your fingertips.

 UxC's Policy Watch has been expanded to include comprehensive quarterly reports.
 In addition to four quarterly reports per year, subscribers will receive timely periodic updates on key developing issues.
 Moreover, subscribers receive online access to background information and updates related to key policy issues that affect the nuclear fuel industry.